Nurses and FMLA: how to request leave, protect your job, and navigate the process

 The complication for nurses: intermittent leave creates scheduling headaches for managers, and that friction can create pressure to discourage you from using it.
 This is illegal.
 Your employer cannot require you to find your own replacement when using FMLA, cannot count FMLA absences against your attendance record, and cannot discipline you for intermittent FMLA use even if it disrupts the schedule.

-What they can do: require that you follow call-out procedures (normal call-out process still applies), verify ongoing need for intermittent leave with periodic recertification (no more than every 30 days unless circumstances change), and transfer you temporarily to an equivalent alternative position if intermittent leave is foreseeable and the schedule accommodation is more consistent with the business need.
+What they can do: require that you follow call-out procedures (normal call-out process still applies), verify ongoing need with periodic recertification, and transfer you temporarily to an equivalent alternative position – same pay and benefits – if intermittent leave is foreseeable and the schedule accommodation is more consistent with the business need.

 What your employer cannot do during FMLA